A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Balance transfer

-A balance transfer lets you move debt from multiple credit cards to a single card, typically with a lower interest rate.
-A credit card company may offer 0% introductory rates, but you could pay a transfer fee for credit card consolidation.
+A balance transfer lets you move debt from one or more credit cards to a new card, typically with a lower interest rate.
+A credit card company may offer 0% introductory rates, meaning you won’t pay any interest for the promotional period.
+But you could pay a transfer fee for credit card consolidation.

 Did you know?